 Adaptive grazing is a regenerative livestock production system that uses multiple paddocks, frequent moves of livestock with short grazing intervals, and long rest periods to provide full pasture plant recovery.
 It is a proven method of increasing the resiliency of pastures by building soil organic matter, increasing soil water infiltration, promoting water conservation, adding diversity, and decreasing surface runoff.

-This video is one of a six-part series where Allen Williams discusses and demonstrates the principles and benefits of adaptive grazing.
+This video is one of a six-part series in which grazing expert Allen Williams discusses and demonstrates the principles and benefits of adaptive grazing.

 In this video, Allen discusses the benefits of animal density, managing for optimal nutrition, and parasite control.